brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 the trade-off of building web apps with it pays off in my case.
 Although, if you have simple CRUD apps, sticking with vanilla Phoenix templates and LiveView might be more than enough.

+> You can find the repo with all the changes we made on this post [here.](https://github.com/brunojppb/React-Phoenix-TS)